-Who must file.
-You must file Form 8919 if all of the following apply.
-You performed services for a firm.
-You believe your pay from the firm was not for services as an independent contractor.
-The firm did not withhold your share of social security and Medicare taxes from your pay.
-One of the reasons listed below under Reason codes applies to you.
 Reason codes: For each firm listed below, enter in column (c) the applicable reason code for filing this form.
-If none of the reason codes apply to you, but you believe you should have been treated as an employee, enter reason code G, and file Form SS-8 on or before the date you file your tax return . А I filed Form SS-8 and received a determination letter stating that I am an employee of this firm. С I received other correspondence from the IRS that states I am an employee.
+If none of the reason codes apply to you, but you believe you should have been treated as an employee, enter reason code G, and file Form SS-8 on or before the date you file your tax return.

-- G I filed Form SS-8 with the IRS and have not received a reply. - H I received a Form W-2 and a Form 1099-MISC from this firm for 2012.
+- A I filed Form SS-8 and received a determination letter stating that I am an employee of this firm. - C I received other correspondence from the IRS that states I am an employee. - G I filed Form SS-8 with the IRS and have not received a reply. - H I received a Form W-2 and a Form 1099-MISC from this firm for 2013.
 The amount on Form 1099-MISC should have been included as wages on Form W-2.
 (Do not file Form SS-8 if you select reason code H.)